Pub game: Ringing the bull

-A game which involves swinging a bull's nose-ring, which is attached to a string, in an arc so as to hook it onto a bull's horn or hook attached to the wall.
+Ringing the bull is a game that involves swinging a bull's nose ring, which is attached to a string, in an arc so as to hook it onto a bull's horn or hook attached to the wall.
 It was adopted by the earlier settlers of the Caribbean islands, where it is also referred to as the Bimini Ring Game.

 The game is still played in Ye Olde Trip To Jerusalem, in Nottingham, which claims to be Britain's oldest pub.

 Quoits

-A game which involves the throwing of metal, rope or rubber rings over a set distance, usually to land over or near a spike.
+Quoits is a game that involves the throwing of metal, rope or rubber rings over a set distance, usually to land over or near a spike.
 The sport encompasses several distinct variations which are played either indoors on a small elevated table, or outside on a marked strip.

 Dice games

 Bar dice is a simple game played with five dice and a cup, often played to determine who buys the next round of drinks.